Ukerma/hotelManagementSystem/README.md

 Technologies Used

-  Language: Java
+  -Language: Java

-  UI Framework: Swing
+  -UI Framework: Swing

-  Database: MS Access (Connected via UCanAccess)
+  -Database: MS Access (Connected via UCanAccess)

 Installation

-  Clone the repository.
+  -Clone the repository.

-  Set up MS Access database and configure the connection in the project.
+  -Set up MS Access database and configure the connection in the project.

-  Run the project through NetBeans or any other Java IDE.
+  -Run the project through NetBeans or any other Java IDE.